Cross-laminated timber: Plyscrapers

 Newly built industrial premises in Ystad in 2025.

 In 2022, the Ascent MKE building in Milwaukee, Wisconsin, became the tallest high-rise to utilize CLT components.
 Reaching 25 stories and 86.6 m, the Ascent relies on concrete, steel, and mass timber components.
 The CLT was primarily used to create the slabs for each floor.

 Bridges

-The Mistissini Bridge in Mistissini, Quebec, Canada, is a 160-meter-long bridge that crosses the Uupaachikus Pass.
+The Mistissini Bridge in Mistissini, Quebec, Canada, is a 160 m bridge that crosses the Uupaachikus Pass.
 Designed by Stantec and completed in 2014, the Mistissini Bridge employs the use of locally sourced CLT panels and glue-laminated timber girders to serve as the main structural members of the bridge.
 The bridge won numerous awards including the National Award of Excellence in the Transportation category at the 48th annual Association of Consulting Engineering Companies (ACEC) and also the Engineering a Better Canada Award.

 The Exploded View is a fully CLT bridge in the design phase As of December 2022.
 Originally proposed in 2020 by Paul Cocksedge, this bridge will cross the Liesbeek River in Cape Town, South Africa.
 Cocksedge plans to manufacture the CLT from eucalyptus trees, an invasive species in the area.